nicolaschotard/Clusters/README.rst

 Clusters
 --------

-Python package wrapping up the ongoing cluster analysis of the french LSST/DESC group.
+Python package wrapping up the ongoing cluster analysis of the cluster LSST/DESC group.
 For more info, see the two following github
 repositories: